Garage Gym Setup: Complete UK Guide

 Looking for more equipment recommendations?

 Browse All GuidesBuilding my garage gym took 6 months of planning and one weekend of actual work.
-The planning was essential.
-I've seen people waste thousands on equipment that doesn't fit, flooring they regret, and heating they never solved.
+The planning was essential. we've seen people waste thousands on equipment that doesn't fit, flooring they regret, and heating they never solved.

 ## The Quick Numbers